132nd Legislative Session Bill Tracker

 LD 1949, An Act Regarding Energy Fairness

-Sponsor: Senator Anne Carney (Cumberland County)
+Sponsor: Senator Anne Carney (D-Cumberland County)

 Maine Youth for Climate Justice supports this bill.